Why Every Woman Should Lift Weights

 Reason #2 – Live Independently

-Most us look forward to enjoying our retirement with plans to travel, start new hobbies and devote time to relationships that we neglected because of work.
+Most of us look forward to enjoying our retirement with plans to travel, start new hobbies and devote time to relationships that we neglected because of work.

 Getting the most out of our last decades on Earth means you want to stay out of retirement homes and hospitals for as long as possible.